bloggrify/bloggrify/content/theming.md

 ---
-id: "2"
+id: "7"
-title: "Use markdown power"
+title: "Theming"
-description: "Use markdown at its full potential."
+description: "Customize the theme of your blog"
 date: "2024-02-09"
 tags:
+  - theming
+  - ui
-  - markdown
+  - front_matter
-cover: "covers/thailand.jpg"
+cover: "covers/iceland.jpg"
 ---

 This blog is a static blog generator that uses markdown files to generate blog posts.